Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 When it was connected to a power source, if they could find one,

-it lit up a bright luminous green.
+It lit up a bright, luminous green.

-Harrison wanted to coat his Ferrari and have it light up red
+Harrison wanted to coat his Ferrari and have it light up red when he pressed the breakdown.

 No more need for brake lights.

-Harrison later said in the 1990s
+Harrison later said in the 1990s Beatles anthology book,

-The back of the car would be read,
+The back of the car would be read, but only when he stepped on the brake.

-the whole car would be connected
+The rest of the time, the whole car would be connected to the revs on the gearbox.

-So the car would start off quite dull,
+So the car would start off quite dull, and as he shifted through the gears, it would become brighter.

-You could go down the A3 and pass somebody,
+You could go down the A3 and pass somebody, and it would look like a flying saucer.

-Honestly, the Beatles are coming across
+Honestly, the Beatles are coming across as the dumbest cunts in the world

-They're believing,
+They're believing

-why they keep believing him.
+Why they keep believing him

-This guy's an idiot.
+This guy's an idiot

-What about electric paint?
+What about electric paint

 Electrical paint that could be plugged into a wall

-and would light up a room.
+And would light up a room

-Ringo later said for anthology,
+Ringo said for anthology

-you paint your living room, plug it in,
+You paint your living room plug it in

-and the walls light up.
+And the walls light up

-I think he's thinking of a lamp.
+I think he's thinking of a lamp

-You plug in the paint?
+You plug in the paint

-He's thinking of a lamp.
+Thinking of a lamp.

-You're thinking of a lamp.
+Thinking of a lamp.

 What about this one?

-This is also straight out of the Jetsons,
+This is also straight out of the Jetsons.

-the robotic housewife.
+The robotic housewife.

-Okay, he's going to fuck it.
+He's going to fuck it.

 Well, this is how he makes a robotic son.